Assessing the Role of Datasets in the Generalization of Motion Deblurring Methods to Real Images: Abstract

 \section{Abstract}

-Successful training of end-to-end deep networks for real motion deblurring requires datasets of sharp/blurred image pairs that are realistic and diverse enough to achieve generalization to real blurred images.
+{Successfully training end-to-end deep networks for real motion deblurring requires datasets of sharp/blurred image pairs that are realistic and diverse enough to achieve generalization to real blurred images.
 Obtaining such datasets remains a challenging task.
-In this paper, we first review the limitations of existing deblurring benchmark datasets from the perspective of generalization to blurry images in the wild.
-Secondly, we propose an efficient procedural methodology to generate sharp/blurred image pairs, based on a simple yet effective model for the formation of blurred images.
-This allows generating virtually unlimited realistic and diverse training pairs.
-We demonstrate the effectiveness of the proposed dataset by training existing deblurring architectures on the simulated pairs and evaluating them across four standard datasets of real blurred images.
-We observed superior generalization performance for the ultimate task of deblurring real motion-blurred photos of dynamic scenes when training with the proposed method.
+In this paper, we first review the limitations of existing deblurring benchmark datasets and analyze the underlying causes for deblurring networks' lack of generalization to blurry images in the wild.
+Based on this analysis, we propose an efficient procedural methodology to generate sharp/blurred image pairs based on a simple yet effective model.
+This allows for generating virtually unlimited diverse training pairs mimicking realistic blur properties.
+We demonstrate the effectiveness of the proposed dataset by training existing deblurring architectures on the simulated pairs and performing cross-dataset evaluation on three standard datasets of real blurred images.
+When training with the proposed method, we observed superior generalization performance for the ultimate task of deblurring real motion-blurred photos of dynamic scenes.}